Smoke shops outnumber schools: Grand jury probe blasts unregulated hemp market across suburbs

 These sales, and the ability to market potentially toxic products to children, represent “an urgent need for comprehensive regulatory reform,” the grand jury said.

+The probe comes after 41 attorney generals, including Pennsylvania AG Dave Sunday, issued a joint statement last week calling on congress to close the Farm Bill “loophole” that kicked off the explosion of unregulated hemp sales.

-However, the report calls for the reform and regulation of these products, versus outright prohibition.
+However, the Thursday grand jury report also calls for the reform and regulation of these products, versus outright prohibition.

 “These results starkly contradict the representations made by retailers and highlight the widespread mislabeling and deceptive marketing practices prevalent in the retail sale of THC product,” the report states.
 “The evidence underscores the urgent need for robust oversight, accurate labeling, and comprehensive regulation to protect consumers and the community.”

-The report also detailed the emergence of other intoxicating products at these stores, including kratom and tianeptine, the latter of which is sometimes called “gas station heroin.”
+The report also detailed the emergence of other intoxicating products sold at smoke shops, including kratom and tianeptine, the latter of which is sometimes called “gas station heroin.”
 Both products were also documented in subsequent Inquirer reporting.

 Steele said the detectives involved in the grand jury probe had years of narcotics experience and said they saw similarities between street-level illicit dealers and unregulated smoke shop proprietors.